December 10, 2024

 What are the research basics?

-“Out of this randomized trial, we saw that the impact bariatric surgery had on diabetes was far greater than what we could achieve with just medication alone,” Spann explained.
+“Out of this randomized trial, we saw that the impact bariatric surgery had on diabetes was far greater than what we could achieve with just medication alone,” Spann said.

-Can weight loss surgery really help patients get off or reduce medications?
+Can weight loss surgery really reduce, eliminate medications?

 Spann has seen incredible and immediate results with his own patients.
 “After leaving the hospital, they will stop oral medications, and we have a good deal of success with that being the case for five years and beyond after surgery,” he said.

-Researchers theorize that the physiological changes associated with weight loss surgery help patients with type 2 diabetes improve glucose homeostasis, according to an article published in the Journal of Clinical Endocrinology & Metabolism.
+Researchers theorize that the physiological changes associated with weight loss surgery help patients with Type 2 diabetes improve glucose homeostasis (keeping blood sugar within a narrow range), according to an article published in the Journal of Clinical Endocrinology & Metabolism.

 Who should consider weight loss surgery?

-Spann recommends bariatric surgery for patients with type 2 diabetes who also battle obesity.
+Spann recommends bariatric surgery for patients with Type 2 diabetes who also battle obesity.
 “Certainly, the safest way for weight loss is with the least invasive means necessary,” he explained.
-“However, a lot of patients whom we see have already tried diet and exercise multiple times.”
+“However, a lot of patients whom we see have already tried diet and exercise multiple times, and a majority have tried medications.”

 Plus, time may be a critical factor for some.
 “We are running the risk that diabetes has on our body systems,” Spann said.
 “That’s called end-organ damage.”
 Opting for weight loss surgery can help prevent diabetes-related injury to the kidneys, heart and nerves, for example.